eyo-chen/expense-tracker/README.md

 In this readme file, you will find all the information you need about this project

-To save time, I'll recommend that you do this.
+To save time, I'll recommend that you read this readme in this order:

-(1) watch the video
+(1) watch the demo video

-(2) check out special technique
+(2) special technique

-(3) reflection.
+(3) reflection

 &nbsp;